As an organization, we believe in modeling generosity. This is a portion of our Nozomi Project guiding principles:

-- Over this past year, our Nozomi team has wanted to do whatever we can to help those in other parts of Japan who are suffering from national disasters.
+- Our Nozomi team has wanted to do whatever we can to help those in other parts of Japan who are suffering from national disasters.
 We have created a Nozomi Disaster Relief Fund for this purpose.
-Thank you to the many who have purchased from our Kumamoto Collection, of which 50% of the sales were sent to provide much-needed financial assistance to the earthquake victims in southern Japan.
-We are excited to announce that on November 2, we gave a gift of $1500 to Kumamoto Disaster relief.
+Many of you purchased from our Kumamoto collection, of which 50% of the sales were sent to provide much-needed financial assistance to the earthquake victims in southern Japan.
+We are excited to announce that in November 2016, we gave a gift of $1500 to Kumamoto Disaster relief.
 Thank you!

-We are also providing some financial assistance to those who recently suffered tremendous damage from a typhoon in Iwate Prefecture (just north of us).
+We also provided some financial assistance to those who suffered tremendous damage from a typhoon in Iwate Prefecture (just north of us).

-We will be giving $15 from the purchase of each of our special 2016 Anniversary Necklaces to the Disaster Relief Fund as another way of joining with you in practicing generosity.
+We donated $15 from the purchase of each of our special 2016 Anniversary Necklaces to the Disaster Relief Fund as another way of joining with you in practicing generosity.

-In addition, some of the organizations we have contributed to the past four years include:
+In addition, some of the organizations we have contributed to the past seven years include:

 - Megumi Project (our sister organization)